-Last year, DMGS looked at “Hill Day Strategies” and how to advocate effectively.
+Last year, DMGS looked at “Hill Day Strategies” and provided lobbying tips on how to advocate effectively.
 This year, traditional lobbying and advocacy have changed due to the spread of COVID-19.
 In the past few months, in-person meetings with lawmakers and their staff members have dwindled, while digital meetings, emails, and conference calls have skyrocketed.
 For example, last year’s conferences or Hill Days have now transitioned into Zoom or Skype meetings.

 However, even though some lawmakers have been working remotely or capitol buildings being closed to the public, lobbying has not ceased.
 Just because legislators have shut down the Capitol or lawmakers are not there does not mean that organizations and individuals cannot effectively plan to lobby.
+Here are DMGS’ lobbying tips to take into account, particularly during the pandemic.

 How has COVID-19 Impacted Lobbying?